How to Backup Data or Files on Windows 10 (5 Ways)

 ◑ No matter file backup, folder backup, disk backup, partition backup, or system backup, this freeware can meet your needs which provides you an easy-to-operation interface and can finish backups in three steps.

-◑ During backup, you can set for automatic backup for day by day, week by week, and month by month backup.
+◑ During backup, you can set for automatic backup for day-by-day, week-by-week, and month-by-month backup.

-The user-friendly interface allows you to set up a data backup task in a few click.
+The user-friendly interface allows you to set up a data backup task in a few clicks.
 Let’s take system backup as an example to show you how it works.
 If you want to backup data on Windows Servers, please turn to AOMEI Backupper Server.

 1. Free download this software and install it.